-Generous intake of diets rich in processed and unprocessed red meat may elevate type 2 diabetes development risk.
+Generous intake of processed and red meat may increase the risk of developing type 2 diabetes.

 A surge in type 2 diabetes risk is associated with frequent consumption of red meat, processed meat products, and processed poultry.

 Frequent consumption of processed meats may

 increase an individual's susceptibility to developing type 2 diabetes.